‘Ready, fire, aim’ – critics see pattern to Trump’s approach

 “It’s not something that appreciates these young children and was certainly done in a ‘ready, fire, aim’ way, obviously,” said Republican Sen. Bob Corker of Tennessee, describing the administration’s immigration policy.
 “There was no preparation for it.”

 Trump implemented a major new policy this spring with no apparent plan or new resources to handle the influx of people who would be detained and prosecuted as a result.
 When a public outcry ensued, the administration could not answer basic questions about it.
-Trump then changed the policy, leaving officials within the administration confused about how to enact the changes.
-It took several days for the government to say how it planned to reunite families and where the children were located.
+Trump then changed the way the policy worked — leaving officials within the administration and at the border confused on how to enact the changes.
+Plus, it took several days for the government to say how it planned to reunite families and where the separated children were located.

 Trump’s struggles on immigration follow his failure last year to repeal the so-called Obamacare law, a central tenet of GOP orthodoxy since President Barack Obama signed it into law in 2010, and the president’s uneven implementation of his travel ban, which will be the subject of a Supreme Court ruling this week.
 New tariffs have strained relationships with European and North American allies and his Middle East peace plan is still under development amid a standoff with the Palestinians after he said the decades-old problem wouldn’t be hard to solve.